rietho/blogdown_website/content/blog/2022-02-13-Blogging-and-privacy/index.md

 > "Data privacy is challenging since it attempts to use data while protecting an individual's privacy preferences and personally identifiable information." <br>([Wikipedia](https://en.wikipedia.org/wiki/Information_privacy))

 Data privacy is not only challenging but also very important.
 We all want our own data to be well protected and treated with care.
 That is especially when it comes to very sensitive data like health records or credit card details.
-But also data on which websites we visit on the internet would not be great to float around the internet.
+But also data on which websites we visit would not be great to float around the internet.

 Whilst there are many [tips on how to stay safe on the web](https://support.mozilla.org/en-US/kb/how-stay-safe-web), also lawmakers [started tackling online privacy](https://en.wikipedia.org/wiki/Information_privacy_law).
 When I started blogging, I suddenly found myself on the side of a website provider being responsible for any data collected on my blog.
 Slowly, I started to realise that this raises many questions.
 What do I need to do?
 What can't I do?
 What am I responsible for?